RohitMenon120192/portfolio/README.md

 - About the company:

-- An established organization located in the heart of Bengaluru, specializing in both private and government contracts related to construction and infrastructure projects.
+- Ramkrishy Infrastructure specializes in both private and government contracts related to construction and infrastructure projects, delivering high-quality solutions across various sectors.

 - Projects: